-A histogram is a graphical representation of the distribution of numerical data, grouping each value into a "bin" of values close together, and displaying the bin counts across the range of values.
+A histogram is a graphical representation of the distribution of numerical data, grouping each value into a "bin" of values and displaying the bin counts across the range of values.
 Dundas BI can automatically create a formula visualization that calculates and displays the frequencies of values in your dataset.

 When to use a histogram?